-More positive news in the sector with Aerospace Engineering Solutions (AES Global) are extending its operations in Ireland.
-AES a UK aerospace design and certification organization, integrates and designs engineering modification programs on commercial aircraft.
+More positive news in the sector with Aerospace Engineering Solutions (AES Global) is extending its operations in Ireland.
+AES a UK aerospace design and certification organization integrates and designs engineering modification programs on commercial aircraft.
 It has opened an engineering design office in Shannon and they have already gained EASA Part 21 approval for its Irish base.

 Star Capital take over ASL Aviation

 Star Capital a European investor has acquired Irish airline services provider ASL Aviation Holdings (ASL).
 The deal is reported to be worth €200 million.

 ASL based in Dublin flies both cargo and passengers for airlines in Asia, Africa and Europe.
 The fleet of 130 aircraft has carried over 3.2 million passengers in 2018.
 The company also handles cargo for global businesses like FedEx and DHL.
 The company earned revenues of €960 million in 2017 and its operations generated profits of €24.2 million in 2017.

 This deal will leave Star with 51% of the Irish company.
 The company was previously owned by Belgian shipping group Compagnie Maritime Belge.
 The other 49% is held by 3P Air Freighters who are controlled by Bank Degroof Petercam who is based in Brussels.